pascoalf/Unsupervised-machine-learning-definition-of-the-microbial-rare-biosphere/README.md

 # Unsupervised-machine-learning-definition-of-the-microbial-rare-biosphere

-Source code and source data for the paper "Definition of the microbial rare biosphere through unsupervised machine learning" by Pascoal et al. (2025), in peer-review in Communications Biology journal.
+Source code and source data for the paper "Definition of the microbial rare biosphere through unsupervised machine learning" by Pascoal et al. (2025), in Communications Biology journal (https://doi.org/10.1038/s42003-025-07912-4).

 **Source data**